-3.2 CRB CLEARANCE AND PTS
+3.2 DBS CLEARANCE

-- 3.2.1 You may be required to prove to the Company that you do not have a criminal record. - 3.2.2 The Company will assist you, on your request, to apply to the CRB for enhanced clearance.
-You will need an enhanced CRB check if you are assigned to sites where you will be working regularly with children or vulnerable people or in an establishment such as a school which that is wholly or mainly for children or because the Company deems it necessary.
-Because of the flexibility of our working arrangements, it may be necessary for you to have CRB clearance even if that was not previously required so that your assignments can be changed to fit our needs. - 3.2.3 You are required to pay the cost of each application for CRB clearance made on your behalf.
+- 3.2.1 You may be required to prove to the Company that you do not have a criminal record. - 3.2.2 The Company will assist you, on your request, to apply to the DBS for enhanced clearance.
+You will need an enhanced DBS check if you are assigned to sites where you will be working regularly with children or vulnerable people or in an establishment such as a school which that is wholly or mainly for children or because the Company deems it necessary.
+Because of the flexibility of our working arrangements, it may be necessary for you to have DBS clearance even if that was not previously required so that your assignments can be changed to fit our needs. - 3.2.3 You are required to pay the cost of each application for DBS clearance made on your behalf.
 Unless you state that you do not need financial assistance, the Company will advance the CRB fee to you by paying the relevant cost on your behalf.
-This will be called "the CRB check debt".
-By signing your contract of employment, you agree to the repayment of the CRB check debt by the deduction of £1 per week for 25 weeks from your wages.
-If however you leave your employment within 6 months from the date of your signed declaration you agree to be liable for the full cost of £44 for the CRB check.
+This will be called "the DBS check debt".
+By signing your contract of employment, you agree to the repayment of the DBS check debt by the deduction of £1 per week for 27 weeks from your wages.
+If however you leave your employment within 6 months from the date of your signed declaration you agree to be liable for the full cost of £54 for the DBS check.
 You agree that should you leave your employment within 6 months from the date of your signed Declaration any outstanding balance at the date of termination of employment shall be deducted from your final salary payment.
-In the event that the amount due exceeds the final salary payment, the Company reserves the right to recover the due amount from you directly or through due legal process plus any cost thereby involved. - 3.2.4 You are liable for the cost of each application for PTS certification.
-By signing your contract of employment, you agree to the repayment of the PTS certificate if you leave your employment within 6 months from the date of your signed declaration.
-You agree to be liable for the full cost of £286 for the PTS certificate.
-You agree that should you leave your employment within 6 months from the date of your signed Declaration the full cost shall be deducted from your final salary payment.
-In the event that the amount due exceeds the final salary payment, the Company reserves the right to recover the due amount from you directly or through due legal process plus any cost thereby involved

-- 3.2.5 The same principles apply where the Company is involved in expense in obtaining any other form of certification or incurred other costs before you start work such as agency costs etc. Where you are required to reimburse the Company, you will be informed of the amount involved and the amount of weekly deductions from your wages to which you will be required to agree before the necessary certification is sought. - 3.2.6 Where rechecks are required, by signing your contract of employment, you agree to the repayment of the CRB check debt and the PTS certificate if you leave within 6 months from the date of your recheck.
-The full cost of these rechecks are £44 for the CRB recheck and up to £185 for the PTS recheck.
+In the event that the amount due exceeds the final salary payment, the Company reserves the right to recover the due amount from you directly or through due legal process plus any cost thereby involved. - 3.2.4 The same principles apply where the Company is involved in expense in obtaining any other form of certification or incurred other costs before you start work such as agency costs etc. Where you are required to reimburse the Company, you will be informed of the amount involved and the amount of weekly deductions from your wages to which you will be required to agree before the necessary certification is sought. - 3.2.5 Where rechecks are required, by signing your contract of employment, you agree to the repayment of the DBS check debt if you leave within 6 months from the date of your recheck.
+The full cost of these rechecks are £54 for the DBS recheck.
 The same principle applies where the company is involved in obtaining any other form of renewal certification.